Skurks/Skurks/README.md

 * Long winded at times.
 Just inturrupt me when I start to monologe

 ## What interests do you have when you're not working?
-* Exploring the world with my wife [Aly] + son Anderson (https://www.instagram.com/aljskurka/)
+* Being an exceptional dad, uncle, friend, brother, & son to my family
 * Trying to stay a [scratch golfer](https://www.cdga.org/peer.asp?cmd=view&uid=6383196&id=)
 * Training & hunting pheasant with my gun dog [Birdie](https://www.instagram.com/birdielegriff/)
 * Hosting & managing my [Airbnb side hustle](https://www.airbnb.com/rooms/6229085)
-* Being an exceptional husband, dad, uncle, friend, brother, & son to my family

 ## Other "Stuff"
 * I'm still a Certified Public Accountant (CPA) in the state of Illinois, specialize in taxiation.